What is sclerotherapy?

 In general, spider veins respond to treatment in 3 to 6 weeks, and larger veins respond in 3 to 4 months.
 If the veins respond to the treatment, usually they will not reappear.
 However, new veins may appear over time.
 If needed, you may return for injections.

 How will I know if I am a candidate for sclerotherapy?

-Before the procedure, you will have an initial consultation with a vascular specialist who will evaluate your eligibility for sclerotherapy.
+Before the procedure, you will meet with a vascular specialist who will evaluate your eligibility for sclerotherapy.

-Veins that are potentially usable for future surgical bypass procedures (such as the saphenous vein for coronary artery bypass graft surgery) will generally not be considered for injection, unless they are already deemed unusable.
+Veins that might be used for future surgical bypass procedures (such as the saphenous vein for coronary artery bypass graft surgery) will generally not be considered for injection, unless they are already deemed unusable.

 Will my insurance cover sclerotherapy?

 Insurance companies do not provide coverage for sclerotherapy when it is performed for cosmetic reasons.
 Some insurance companies cover sclerotherapy for specific medical conditions.
 Your insurance company may request a letter from your physician concerning the nature of your treatment.
 Please contact your insurance provider to verify coverage before you consider the procedure.

 Medications: Before the sclerotherapy procedure, certain medications should be avoided.
 Please follow these guidelines:

 - Tetracycline or Minocin, both antibiotics, may possibly cause a staining of the skin if taken 7 to 10 days before or after sclerotherapy.
 Ask your doctor about other antibiotic medications you may take, or ask for safe guidelines for discontinuing these medications.
 If you are required to take an antibiotic before any invasive procedure, such as dental procedures, colonoscopy, or surgery, please inform your physician.